live-codes/livecodes/docs/docs/features/code-format.md

 ## Format on-save

-Format on-save can be enabled from the app menu → Format on-save.
+Format on-save can be enabled from the Settings menu → Format on-save.

 ## Format Options